config

 This defines whether this setting is global or scoped.

-All Dynamic settings must also be Global.
-This is because Dynamic settings rely on a state that likely isn’t scoped (eg the contents of a config file).
+All Dynamic config must also be Global.
+This is because Dynamic config rely on a state that likely isn’t scoped (eg the contents of a file on disk or environmental variable).

 Value: any (required)